Not all protoclusters host evolved galaxies: Evidence for reduced environmental effects in a lower halo mass protocluster at $z = 7.66$: Halo masses

-Notably, while high mass haloes at $z>7$ do appear to be a strong diagnostic of high virial masses at $z=0$, the reverse is not as clear.
-We find examples of relatively low mass haloes at $z<7$ that grow rapidly to become clusters at current-day.
+Notably, although high-mass haloes at $z>7$ appear to be a strong diagnostic of high virial masses at $z=0$, the reverse is not as clear.
+We find examples of relatively low-mass haloes at $z<7$ that grow rapidly to become clusters at the present day.
 As such, the average growth histories of $z=0$ clusters are steeper than the evolutionary pathways of high-mass haloes at $z>7$.